(Last updated: 12 - 11 2017)

-The CS Bioinformatics Kick-Off will take place on Monday September 5th 2016 from 14.00 - 17.00 in Room B01 of the Snellius Building, Niels Bohrweg 1 in Leiden.
-Please find the program here.
+The CS Bioinformatics Kick-Off will take place on Monday September 4th 2017 from 13.30 - 15.30 in Room 174 of the Snellius Building, Niels Bohrweg 1 in Leiden.

 The main focus of the Bioinformatics specialisation is on Data Analysis and Modeling, which represents the unique expertise of the different research groups of Leiden University and the Delft University of Technology participating in this research oriented specialisation.
 This expertise is used to address issues like data capturing, data warehousing, data analysis and data mining that have become major challenges in the field of Bioinformatics due to the tremendous complexity and abundance of quantitative data in biology and medicine.
 On the other hand, bioinformatics heavily contributes to the identification of new fundamental computer science principles and the development of new informatics tools.